buergi/grav-plugin-broken-link-audit/README.md

 After installing the plugin, visit admin/broken-links (or click on the new Admin menu item).
 The first time visiting the report will display a button

+Use it from commandline via
+bin/plugin broken-link-audit audit -a

 ## Known limitations

 - Anchor links within a markdown page are not checked.